Going back a decade, no one would have thought that eCommerce would become such a huge thing in the coming years.

 If your business shows on top of the search results, you cannot even imagine the kind of boost it can give to your business.
 That’s the advantage of taking your business online.
-The organic traffic can bring you thousands or lakhs of customers.
+Organic traffic can bring you thousands or lakhs of customers.

 Unlike physical retail where people have to look here and there or consult the concerned person to find the desired product, an eCommerce website simply requires users to enter their search query in the search bar.

-People no longer need to carry their cart and put their items in.
-They can simply browse through the products, add them to cart and checkout.
+People no longer need to carry their carts and put their items in.
+They can simply browse through the products, add them to the cart, and checkout.

 While retaining customers in eCommerce is not a cupcake due to the availability of too many businesses focusing on the same niche and your competitors trying to snatch your customers every time, it is still not difficult when compared to traditional retail business.